gammawyvern/rp2350-watch/readme.md

 - Using CircuitPython 9.2.8

 ### Repo Notes
-- You should build mpy-cross from source (CircuitPython 9.2.8)
+- You need to build mpy-cross from source (CircuitPython 9.2.8)
 - Only supports single .py files under lib/ right now.
 No folders